frankrousseau/GeoZy/README.md

 **STATUS: NOT READY TO USE**
 *simple tool for creating, sharing pin-point*

+atm:
-atm: white page with title
+* white page with upper panel
+* map not rendering see `/elements/map/ZeMap.js` and `src/main.js`
 goal: ![geozy](https://github.com/ChironEn/GeoZy/blob/master/geozy.png)